 Elevator Test Tower

 Atlanta, Georgia, United States – Elevator Shaft

 Brasfield & Gorrie was hired by ThyssenKrupp Elevator Company to construct a new elevator test tower in Atlanta, GA.
 At 400 ft / 121m it is the tallest such tower in the Western Hemisphere.
 To speed completion, the team chose the slipform method of construction.
 With outside tower dimensions of 74 ft x 56 ft, it took about eight weeks of continuous slipforming to complete the tower.
 This saved close to three months of construction time compared to other construction methods.
-Brasfield & Gorrie hired Gleitbau GmbH for the slipform works, the leading slipform company in the world today.
+Brasfield & Gorrie hired a specialist subcontractor for the actual slipform works.

+Elevator Test Tower